How an IPO Works in India? | Share India

 In the previous section, there is an indication that not all bids end up bearing fruit.
 In other words, every investor's bid will not be successful if the IPO is oversubscribed.
 Simply put, when the total number of bids exceeds the total number of shares available, the IPO is oversubscribed.
 Let us understand the concept of oversubscription with the help of an example.

-Consider a company that is launching its initial public offering (IPO), issuing 1000 lots of shares, and you bid for two lots as a retail investor However, if there are more than 1000 bids, the registrar will allot shares in such a manner that every investor gets at least one lot.
+Consider a company that is launching its initial public offering (IPO), issuing 1000 lots of shares, and you bid for two lots as a retail investor.
+However, if there are more than 1000 bids, the registrar will allot shares in such a manner that every investor gets at least one lot.
 However, the number of bids often exceeds the number of available shares to such an extent that it is impossible to even allot one lot of shares to every bidder.
 In that case, a lottery is conducted, and one lot is allotted to each applicant who is drawn.

-What is the Lock-Up Period In IPOs
+Lock-Up Period in IPOs

 The lock-in period defines the period for which investors must hold onto their shares.
 Investors subjected to lock-in periods generally hold a large proportion of the total shares, like institutions, insiders, and anchor investors.
 The lock-in period binds such investors to remain invested in the company for a specified period.
 This lock-in period may generally span 6-12 months in India and may differ from investor to investor.
 This time period helps the firm establish itself in the markets before allowing investors to cash out.
 You need to know about this period because when the lock-in period ends, there may be heavy selling activity.